Foster

 The Teen Foster Program is open to teens who meet these requirements:

-5. Must have reliable transportation for vet appointments or meetings with the foster coordinator.
+- Must have reliable transportation for vet appointments or meetings with the Foster Team.

 How to get started:

-Filling out the application and attending orientation does not guarantee a foster assignment.
+Filling out the application and completing the onboarding process does not guarantee a foster assignment.
 Foster homes are on an as-needed basis and availability of foster animals varies.

 For more information e-mail